kircherlab/MPRAsnakeflow/docs/assignment.rst

 Design File
 -----------
-Fasta file of of CRS sequences with unique headers describing each tested sequence
+Multi-Fasta file of of CRS sequences with unique headers describing each tested sequence

 Example file: